bard/gs-index/README.md

 - accepts events as JSON on stdin for easy composition: file, network, direct pipe from [gs-log](https://github.com/bard/gs-log), etc
 - outputs SQL (Postgres dialect)

+## Download

+Download the binary for your platform from [Releases](https://github.com/bard/gs-index/releases).

 ## Examples

 Index historical data into a local database: